 - Grapefruit or citrus oils interact with several prescription medications like cholesterol meds, BuSpar, Robitussin, estrogens, benzodiazepines like Valium, Viagra, allergy medications, some statins, and many others.

 - Do not use lemon, lime, orange, or any citrus oils on your skin before going out into the sun.
 The UV rays create a unique chemical reaction and painful skin condition called phytophotodermatitis.
-Symptoms include blistering, burned, red, or otherwise inflamed skin.
+Symptoms include blistering, burns, redness, or otherwise inflamed skin.

 - Look out for common allergens.
 If you have an allergy to ragweed, you should probably avoid anything containing chamomile essential oil.
 Those allergic to bee stings should steer clear of blends with beeswax.

 - Don’t ingest any essential oils.
-The “Certified Pure Therepeutic Grade” label doesn’t mean much – it essentially just indicates the company paid a liability fee.
+The “Certified Pure Therapeutic Grade” label doesn’t mean much – it essentially just indicates the company paid a liability fee.

 - Don’t overuse them.
 Constantly exposing your body to high concentrations of the same essential oil can cause you to develop an allergy over time.
 Use essential oils as needed and conduct thorough research about long-term effects.